Construction Calculators

 How do I convert square feet to cubic yards?

-Multiply square feet by depth in feet to get cubic feet, then divide by 27 to get cubic yards.
+Multiply square feet by depth in feet to get cubic feet, then divide by 27.